 Bringing the Northern Runway into routine use will unlock new capacity

-Bringing the Northern Runway into routine use alongside the Main Runway would unlock new capacity and allow for a more efficient and resilient operation.
-If approved the £2.2 billion privately financed plan would be one of the largest capital investment projects in the region for decades.
+If approved, the £2.2 billion privately financed plan would be one of the largest capital investment projects in the region in decades.
 And it would help the airport meet future passenger demand by serving around 75 million passengers a year by the late 2030s.

 Submitting the planning application